Aron Selig Katz and family

 1913: Aron Katz left Rudki and came to Hamburg, presumably in early 1913.
 There, he boarded the S.S.
 Amerika on February 25, 1913, bound for New York.

-According to the ship manifest, his final destination was Montreal, where he had a friend or relative.
-It is assumed that he hoped to settle in the New World and planned to bring his wife and two sons later.
+According to the ship manifest, his final destination was Montreal, where he had an acquaintance named Josef Zunand (?)
+(Zuirand?).
+It is assumed that he hoped to settle in the New World and planned to later bring his wife and two sons.
 However, he either did not find the opportunities he was seeking or simply did not succeed, and he returned to Europe after a few months.

 S.S.
 Amerika manifest, 1913. (full-size image)